 - If it’s correct, you’ll return to the merchant’s website to complete your purchase.

 - If you can’t provide that information, your purchase may be declined and your card could be locked.

-There are several reasons why this screen may appear, for example if your card is being used for a large or uncharacteristic purchase.
+There are a few reasons why this screen may appear, for example if your card is being used for a large or uncharacteristic purchase.
 This will happen only when shopping online at participating merchants (these usually display a logo on their websites).
 It’s a further way to help keep your cards safe.

 What to do if your card is locked

 If your card is locked, you won’t be able to use it to buy from websites that use Verified by Visa or Mastercard SecureCode.

 To unlock your card you’ll need to call us on 0800 299 699 (from within New Zealand) or +64 4 931 8394 (if you call from overseas) between 8am-8pm Monday to Friday, and 9am-6pm Saturday, Sunday and on Public Holidays.
 You’ll be asked questions to confirm your identity.